 Superyacht buying guide: new vs pre-Owned Yachts

 With around 6,000 30m+ yachts in the world and hundreds of projects currently in production, the luxury yacht market is thriving.
 From traditional sailing yachts and motor yachts to explorer and high-performance yachts, the options are endless.
-On top of this, there’s the choice of new or pre-owned.
-So, which yacht is right for you?
+On top of this, there’s the choice of new or pre-owned yachts.
+So, which is right for you?

 “When embarking on the yacht buying journey there are many elements to consider and it can seem like a daunting process.
 Buying a yacht is a very special and expensive purchase, so it’s important to have the right advice along the way,” says Edmiston broker, Charles Carveles.